IBM/watson-voice-bot/README.md

 ![](doc/source/images/dialog.png)

-If running the application using the toolchain then continue back with Step 5 above[Configuring Environment variables ](#5-configure-environment-variable) else move on to Step 4 below.
+If running the application using the toolchain then continue back with Step 5 in the previous section [Configuring Environment variables ](#5-configure-environment-variable) else move on to Step 4 below.